sinderskir/project1_jan8/README.md

 Verifying the frequency and presence of lexicon in the corpus is an analytic method with limitations that must be disclaimed.
 First, it only allows a partial understanding of the meanings in the tweets, missing some nuances and intentions hidden in the content.
 It also doesn't capture the sentiments connected to the words.

 ## Future paths
 Applying the Reinert method for clustering textual data to the corpus can make lexical analysis more accurate.
-Performing a valence analysis is another option to deepen the investigation.
+Performing a valence analysis is another option to deepen the investigation (although it has its own limitations).